 This handbook is a guide for students in the Department of Epidemiology and Environmental Health (EEH).
 These guidelines are meant to highlight important Departmental and University procedures and policies.
 Note: Department policies take precedence over Graduate School policies.
 Please use this important document, read it through and refer to it often.
-If you have questions about any of the procedures or the regulations, contact your EEH faculty advisor or the Graduate Program Coordinator (Karen DeGarmo) for assistance.
+If you have questions about any of the procedures or the regulations, contact your EEH faculty advisor or the Graduate Program Coordinator for assistance.

-All students are responsible for knowing the rules and procedures described in this EEH Graduate Student Handbook and also in the University's Graduate School Policy Library Manual (https://grad.buffalo.edu/succeed/current-students/policy-library.academics.html)
+All students are responsible for knowing the rules and procedures described in this EEH Graduate Student Handbook and also in the University's Graduate School Policy Library Manual.